PhrontHQ/popcorn/README.md

 ### The User Interface

 The Popcorn user interface consists of multiple components.
-These components are stored in the ui directory and identified with a .reel extension.
+These components are stored in the ui directory and identified with a .mod extension.
 Conceptually, the application breaks down into a container that holds a navigation area and a content area.

-* The container is presented by the Main component (main.reel), which accesses the Rotten Tomatoes web service and uses the other components in the ui directory for the presentation.
+* The container is presented by the Main component (main.mod), which accesses the Rotten Tomatoes web service and uses the other components in the ui directory for the presentation.
-* The navigation is presented by the Categories component (categories.reel) and its Button child component (category-button.reel).
+* The navigation is presented by the Categories component (categories.mod) and its Button child component (category-button.mod).
-* The content area is represented by the Moviestrip component (moviestrip.reel) — including its Image (image.reel) and Overlay (overlay.reel) child components — the Details component (details.reel), and the Player component (player.reel), which loads the YouTube player when users click the Trailer button in a movie's details view.
+* The content area is represented by the Moviestrip component (moviestrip.mod) — including its Image (image.mod) and Overlay (overlay.mod) child components — the Details component (details.mod), and the Player component (player.mod), which loads the YouTube player when users click the Trailer button in a movie's details view.

 Note that MontageJS applications are modular, that is, they are assembled out of encapsulated, resuable components; regardless of where a component is used, the same HTML, CSS, and JavaScript will control how that particular component is structured, looks, and behaves.
-When you expand a component's .reel directory, you will find inside:
+When you expand a component's .mod directory, you will find inside:

 * An HTML file (AKA template in MontageJS speak), which controls the component's structure.